yugabyte/yb-tools/yugatool/README.md

 # yugatool

-`yugatool` is a Yugabyte DB supportability utility.
+`yugatool` is a YugabyteDB supportability utility.

 ## Building